The Modern Resume Common Mistakes and Myths

 The Real Cost

 A resume that tries to please everyone sends a weak signal in a fast-moving system.
-By trying to appeal to all, you fail to present yourself as the exact answer to a company’s specific problem.
-In a market built for speed, anything that isn't an instant, clear fit is treated as an error and filtered out.
+Appealing to everyone makes it impossible to present yourself as the exact answer to any one company’s problem.
+Research from Resumly found that tailored resumes result in interview shortlisting rates of 68%, compared to just 18% for generic applications.
+In a market built for speed, anything that isn’t an instant, clear fit gets filtered out.

 What to Do Instead